 October 9, 1973: Pete Rose rebounds from the previous day’s fight, and the hatred of the Met fans -- a banner in left field at Shea Stadium reads, “A Rose by any other name still stinks” -- and homers in the top of the 12th, to give the Cincinnati Reds a 2-1 win over the Mets, and the NLCS will go to a 5th and deciding game.

-On this same day, Bert Campaneris hits a walkoff homer in the 11th, and the Oakland Athletics defeat the Orioles 2-1, which is also now the A’s’ lead in the series.
+Also on this day, Bert Campaneris hits a walkoff homer in the 11th, and the Oakland Athletics defeat the Orioles 2-1, which is also now the A’s’ lead in the ALCS.

 Bill Pulsipher bounced around, closing his career with the Cardinals in 2005.
 His career record was 13-19, his ERA 5.15.
-He kept trying a comeback, but after being turned down by one of his former teams, the independent-league Long Island Ducks, he has apparently hung up his spikes, working for an asphalt company on Long Island.
+He kept trying a comeback, but after being turned down by one of his former teams, the independent-league Long Island Ducks, he has apparently hung up his spikes, working for an asphalt company and as a pitching instructor at a baseball school, both on Long Island.

 But the Royals and Phillies still have a better day than Bob Moose.
 The Pirates pitcher was driving to a golf course owned by former teammate Bill Mazeroski in Martin’s Ferry, Ohio -- also the home town of the Niekro brothers -- when his car crashes, killing him.
 To make matters worse, it’s his birthday.
 He was 36.